Kushredoc/OpenAg-MVP/README.md

 - SI7021 temperature/humidity sensor
 - Wire or jumpers
 - Relay

+## Testing:
+Individual files can be loaded and the functions called from the command line.
+Follow the basic Python code testing processes. testScript.py will go through the main functions and run them.
+There should be no exceptions, though you will see errors if the si7021 sensor is not correctly wired.

 ## To Do:
 1. Add exception handling to the Python code